One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Introduction

-One of the reasons why Deep Learning is still under explored with tabular data is the lack of large scale publicly available datasets, often due to commercial or privacy constraints (e.g., in the financial domain).
+One of the reasons why Deep Learning is still underexplored with tabular data is the lack of large scale publicly available datasets, often due to commercial or privacy constraints (e.g., in the financial domain).
 However, another important reason is the heterogeneity of these data, which are different from, e.g., texts or images and make their uniform representation and training challenging.
 In fact, while an image is composed of a set of (numerical) pixel values and a textual sentence is a list of (categorical) words, tabular data are usually composed of heterogeneous attributes, in which numerical features (e.g., the transaction amount) are mixed with categorical features (e.g., the category of the transaction receiver or the transaction type).
 Thus, it is not clear how different types of features should be jointly represented, and what kind of objective function should be optimized during training to cover all the data types.
-Moreover, a second source of heterogeneity comes from the necessity to represent time sequences composed of rows with a variable internal structure.
-For instance, a ``Point Of Sale'' (POS) transaction includes a field describing the locality of the payment, which is not included in other transaction types made from {\em the same} bank account and included in {\em the same} time series.
+Moreover, a second source of heterogeneity comes from the necessity to represent time sequences composed of rows with a variable internal structure and a variable number of fields.
+For instance, a ``Point Of Sale'' (POS) transaction includes a field describing the locality of the payment, which is not included in other transaction types made from {\em the same} bank account and included in {\em the same} time series (e.g., an ATM transaction).